nircoe/testcoe/docs/ARCHITECTURE.md

    - Google Test begins execution
    - GridListener receives events:
      - `OnTestProgramStart` - Initialize grid display
-     - `OnTestStart` - Mark test as running
+     - `OnTestStart` - Mark test as running (redraws the grid only when output is interactive)
-     - `OnTestEnd` - Mark test as passed/failed
+     - `OnTestEnd` - Mark test as passed/failed (redraws the grid only when output is interactive)
      - `OnTestProgramEnd` - Show final summary

 3. **Crash Handling**: